 By limiting overruns on contracts, MoDOT can deliver more projects which leads to an overall improvement of the entire highway system.
-Placing a strong emphasis on constructing projects within budget coupled with the use of practical design and value engineering has contributed to limiting overruns on contracts.
-MoDOT's performance in the first quarter of fiscal year 2014 was 0.1 percent (\$323 million worth of projects completed \$209,000 over the award amount).
+Placing a strong emphasis on constructing projects within budget and the use of practical design and value engineering, has contributed to limiting overruns on contracts.
+MoDOT's performance in fiscal year 2013 was 0.6 percent (\$944 million worth of projects completed \$5.2 million above the award amount).
 Many factors can affect the ability to complete a project within 2 percent of the award amount.